jupyter/nbconvert/docs/source/index.rst

 document file into various static formats.

 Currently, ``nbconvert`` is provided as a command line tool, run as a script using Jupyter.
-A direct export capability from within the Jupyter Notebook web app is planned.
+It also powers the 'Download as' feature within the Jupyter Notebook web app.

 Contents: